NREL/PIDG/README.md

 ###REQUIRED INPUT FILES - everything below here needs to be updated
 **********

-__Directory Structure__
-The script _create_plexos_db_from_raw_master_script.R_ should be in a directory that also contains folders nsmed "SourceScripts", "InputFiles", and "OutputFiles".
-This "master" script requires that the scripts it class (function definitions and other sub-scripts) be stored in the "SourceScripts" directory and that all input .raw and .csv files be stored in "InputFiles".
-The excel workbook created by the scripts will be automatically written to the "OutputFiles" folder.

-__Code Structure__
-_create_plexos_db_from_raw_master_script.R_ is the only script that needs to be modified and run by the user, as it will call all other scripts to read in, process, and output data.
-Each script in SourceScripts can be run independently, but, as most depend on variables created earlier in the sequence, they must be run sequentially.
-The master file also contains variable definitions used to specify names of input and output files; see "REQUIRED INPUT FILES" for more detail.
-Before running, the working directory must be set to the directory of the master file.
-Below is a list of the purpose of each sub-script in the "SourceScripts" directory.

 * (a) _a_import_raw.R:_ This script reads in the .raw file and breaks it into tables based on the .raw delimiter "0 /".
 Columns of each of these tables are then manually renamed based on documentation for PSSE v31.
 If intending to use a .raw file from a different version of PSSE, this script should be modified to ensure that columns are named correctly.
 This is the only script that is dependent on the version of PSSE being used, although the names of the columns (but not their order) are used in later scripts.
   * Note: Lines are given 3 ratings (A, B, and C) in the PSS/e .raw files.
 These scripts assume that RatingA is a technical limit (not useful for this application), Rating B is a thermal limit, and Rating C is the overload limit.
 * (b) _b_create_sheet_tables.R:_ This script creates empty .sheet tables (Objects.sheet, Categories.sheet, Memberships.sheet, Attributes.sheet, Properties.sheet, and Reports.sheet), as well as prototypes of these tables to be used in the initialize_table function (see below).